 Image by Evonne

-Natasha Devon MBE is the founder of the Self-Esteem Team, working in schools throughout the UK delivering workshops on mental health and body image.
-In August 2015 she was appointed the government’s Mental Health Champion for Schools.
+Natasha Devon MBE is a mental health campaigner.
+As founder of the Self-Esteem Team, working in schools throughout the UK delivering workshops on mental health and body image, she is a former government Mental Health Champion for Schools.
 Here, she offers support for parents if your child is suffering from a mental health condition

 One of the inherent benefits of delivering mental health workshops and presentations in schools is that the pupils have to be there.
 It’s mandatory.
 There’s no wiggling out of it.